-Maintenance dose drug therapy will continue to be payable after the 90 days of the appropriate drug therapy with prescriber authorization.
+Maintenance dose drug therapy will continue to be payable after the duration of therapy has been exceeded with prescriber authorization.

 If, in the professional judgment of the prescriber, a determination is made to continue acute therapy beyond the appropriate duration of therapy, the prescriber must indicate in writing on the prescription or a signed and dated attachment, a diagnosis code necessitating the continuation of acute therapy.
 Recipient specific diagnosis information from the prescriber via facsimile is acceptable.